19th September 2017

 Tranman supports new DVSA compliance pilot

-Civica's fleet management solution Tranman is supporting the Driver and Vehicle Standards Agency (DVSA) with its current Earned Recognition pilot, designed to help fleet operators optimise fleet compliance while limiting roadside inspections.
+Civica's fleet management software Tranman is supporting the Driver and Vehicle Standards Agency (DVSA) with its current Earned Recognition pilot, designed to help fleet operators optimise fleet compliance while limiting roadside inspections.

 The DVSA Earned Recognition pilot will see operators rewarded with fewer compliance checks in return for access to the company’s in-vehicle tachograph and maintenance data, enabling them to make remote checks.
 Civica is playing an active role in the pilot by developing software to enable this: the software allows operators to monitor their Earned Recognition performance status via simple dashboards, and automatically submit the appropriate reports required to the DVSA on a monthly basis.